 VPN and the Deep Web:

 VPN or Virtual Private Network is a terminology used to extend a private network across a public network, which then enables the users to communicate with this private network as if they were a part of the said network.
-It acts as an anonymous tunnel between the public users and the private networks.
+It acts as an anonymous tunnel between public users and private networks.